cdriehuys/home-network/provisioning/README.md

 * SD card flashed with Raspberry Pi OS Lite
 * SSH access enabled through the Raspberry Pi Imager software with the default username and password of `pi` and `raspberry`

+## Troubleshooting

+### SSH Authentication Failed

+The VS Code dev container connects to the SSH agent on the host to forward your keys.
+On Windows, this will be the WSL backend that Docker is run through rather than the SSH agent on the base Windows install.
+If you're seeing "Permission
+denied: public key", make sure that the SSH agent is running in WSL.